 Partnerstack (formerly Growsumo) is a pretty new affiliate platform.
 They are a bit in between a serviced platform and a SaaS application as there is a marketplace behind it all.
 The tool is pretty decent, allowing you to create deep links, for example.
-Unfortunately, there is no internal subIDs tracking, which is strange for an application of this price point.
+Unfortunately, subID tracking seems to have been implemented as an afterthought, which is strange for an application of this price point.

 Pricing: starts at $800 per month + a %-fee for any commissions generated